Login

 Treatments for Menopause

-• For Women First | Sex After Menopause Shouldn't Be Painful
+• First For Women | Sex After Menopause Shouldn't Be Painful

 Sex After Menopause Shouldn't Be Painful

-According to For Women First writer, Chad Birt, "Researchers estimate that up to 84% of women suffer from painful sex after menopause."
+According to First For Women writer, Chad Birt, "Researchers estimate that up to 84% of women suffer from painful sex after menopause."
 Founder of Femina Physical Therapy, Dr. Heather Jeffcoat explains that pelvic floor weakness might coincide with the hormonal changes and thinning tissue experienced during and after menopause.
 Moreover, she says that this weakness can lead to prolapse, which causes a bulge in the vagina and “creates discomfort during sex, as well as during daily activities.”

 • Healthline | Hey Vulva Owners, Your Sexual Peak May Last Longer Than You Think